ryzwan29/evm-auto-transfer/README.md

    - You will be prompted to select your network environment (Testnet/Mainnet) and choose the chain from the provided list using the arrow keys.
    - Define the number of transactions you want to process and let the script handle the rest!

-### Contribution

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-## Donations

-If you would like to support the development of this project, you can make a donation using the following addresses:

-- **Solana**: `GLQMG8j23ookY8Af1uLUg4CQzuQYhXcx56rkpZkyiJvP`
-- **EVM**: `0x960EDa0D16f4D70df60629117ad6e5F1E13B8F44`
-- **BTC**: `bc1p9za9ctgwwvc7amdng8gvrjpwhnhnwaxzj3nfv07szqwrsrudfh6qvvxrj8`

-### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.